 State regulations require that prescription and over-the-counter medications be given to students at school only with written permission by parents or guardians.
 The medication must be brought to school in the original container with the student’s name on it.
 Medications will be kept in the office.
 A Medication Permission and Administration Form must be completed and kept on file.

 Illness at School

 Students are to be free of illnesses and fevers while attending school.
 If your child has a fever, he/she should remain at home.
-If your child becomes ill while attending school, he/she may be removed from the classroom, and you may be called to pick up your child from the school sick room as soon as possible.
+If your child becomes ill while attending school, he/she will be removed from the classroom, and you will be called to pick up your child from the school sick room as soon as possible.